 Trading Leverage Examples & Margin Example & Examples

-Margin required : It's sum of money your indices broker requires from you to open a trade transaction.
+Margin required : It's sum of money your broker requires from you to open a trade transaction.
 It's expressed in %s.

-Used margin : amount of money in your account that has already been used up when buying a indices trading contract, this contract is one that is displayed in open positions.
+Used margin : amount of money in your account that has been already used up when buying a trading contract, this contract is one that is displayed in open positions.
 As a trader you can not use this sum of money after opening a trade because you have already used it & it is not available to you.

-In other words, because your indices broker has opened up a trade transaction for you using the capital you've borrowed, you must maintain this usable margin for your trading account as a security to allow you to continue using this indices Leverage Examples he has given you.
+In other words, because your broker has opened up a trade transaction for you using the capital you've borrowed, you must maintain this usable margin for your account as a security to allow you to continue using this indices Leverage Examples he has given you.

-Free margin : amount in your account that you can use to open new trades.
+Free margin : amount in your account that you can use to open new trade transactions.
 This is amount of money in your account which hasn't yet been indices Trading Leverage Examples because you have not yet opened a trade position with this money - this amount is also very important for you as a trader because it enables you as a trader to continue holding your open transactions as it will be described below.

 If the set indices Trading Leverage Example is 100: 1, it means you can borrow up to 100 dollars for every 1 dollar that you have, but you don't have to borrow all of the 100 dollars for every 1 dollar you've, but you can decide to borrow 50:1 or 20:1.
 In this case even though the leverage ratio option set 100:1 your used indices Trading Leverage Examples will be 50:1 or 20:1 that you have borrowed to make a trade transaction.